mcginnisa/UAV-Land-Recharge/readme.md

 Connect [GPIO physical pin 7](https://pinout.xyz/pinout/pin7_gpio4) to one of the EN pins on the ARAV power switch board

 Connect crazyradio PA to RasPi

+Ensure IR BPF lens is installed in OpenMV cam

 install the ARAV deck extension PCB, flow deck, and crazyflie Qi charger deck, and battery into the quadcopter